-Industry expert Luis De Souza of NFS Technology Group says digital dining has accessed every area of the industry; and it’s providing a valuable boost in challenging times.
+Industry expert Luis De Souza of NFS Technology says digital dining has accessed every area of the industry; and it’s providing a valuable boost in challenging times.

 “Here’s your burger and fries, sir – would you like extra digital with that?”